akorn/zfsbackup/README.md

 ```

 These files, if they exist in /etc/zfsbackup/client-defaults, will be copied
-into the new sources.d dir, not hardlinked.
+into the new sources.d dir, not hardlinked (so you can customize them
+without affecting other backup sources).
 Existing files will not be
 overwritten with defaults, but will be overwritten with values explicitly
 given on the command line.